IgniteUI/igniteui-docfx/en/components/grid_paging.md

 </igx-grid>
 ```

-After all these changes, the following result should be achieved.
+After all the changes above, the following result will be achieved.

 #### Demo